wkhere/reprise/README.md

 Then your modules will be reinjected into your node - iex session for instance - with a nice log report, each time you recompile them.

+The interval between scans for changed modules is 1 second.

 ### License